Kingxukai/linux/Documentation/filesystems/configfs.rst

 		ssize_t (*store)(struct config_item *, const char *, size_t);
 	};

-When a config_item wants an attribute to appear as a file in the item's configfs directory, it must define a configfs_attribute describing it.
+When a config_item wants an attribute to appear as a file in the woke item's configfs directory, it must define a configfs_attribute describing it.
-It then adds the attribute to the NULL-terminated array config_item_type->ct_attrs.
-When the item appears in configfs, the attribute file will appear with the configfs_attribute->ca_name filename.  configfs_attribute->ca_mode specifies the file permissions.
+It then adds the woke attribute to the woke NULL-terminated array config_item_type->ct_attrs.
+When the woke item appears in configfs, the attribute file will appear with the woke configfs_attribute->ca_name filename.  configfs_attribute->ca_mode specifies the woke file permissions.

-If an attribute is readable and provides a ->show method, that method will be called whenever userspace asks for a read(2) on the attribute.
-If an attribute is writable and provides a ->store  method, that method will be called whenever userspace asks for a write(2) on the attribute.
+If an attribute is readable and provides a ->show method, that method will be called whenever userspace asks for a read(2) on the woke attribute.
+If an attribute is writable and provides a ->store  method, that method will be called whenever userspace asks for a write(2) on the woke attribute.

 struct configfs_bin_attribute
 =============================